Nicc12/Hospital-Readmissions/README.md

 # Hospital Readmissions Analysis, Predictor, and Visualization 🏥

 **Project objective**: To develop a robust machine learning predictor for readmission risk among hospital patients.
-The projects goal is to help hospitals identify high-risk patients and implement preventative care strategies that reduce readmission rates and promote long-term wellness.
+The project's goal is to help hospitals identify high-risk patients and implement preventative care strategies that reduce readmission rates and promote long-term wellness.

 **Key Findings**:
 * The random forest model out preformed the logistic regression model on prediction power of Readmission patients while maintaining an overall accuracy of 73%